reganmeloche/plaidbot_v2/README.md

 # Plaidbot

-Plaidbot allows you to build a classifier that predicts the author of a Slack message.
+Plaidbot allows you to predict the author of a Slack message using a custom slack application backed by a classifier trained on your Slack message history.
+It can be set up as a fun custom application that can be triggered with a slash command.

+<img src="img/sample.png" width="300" />

 This repo contains components for training and hosting a machine learning model that can be easily hooked up to a custom Slack application using a slash command.
 It is a supervised learning approach that learns to predict authorship based on your message history.
 Once the model is trained, it gets stored in the HuggingFace model repository.
 A separate Flask web application then loads that trained model when the web application is deployed.
 A customized slackbot is set up to make a web request to this application, which will send the slack message.
 The web application will respond with a guess as to which user sent the message.

-The default classifier is DistilBERT,..

-Example output:

-<img src="img/sample.png" width="300" />

 The process is illustrated in the following diagram.

 <img src="img/diagram.jpg" width="500" />

-This followig instructions will guide you through the process of setting this application up using your own Slack channel.
+This following instructions will guide you through the process of setting this application up using your own Slack channel.

 ## How to use it